-(2) When using the online store at www.neuland.com, the Customer, by clicking on the button “Order now”, submits a legally binding offer to purchase one of the goods displayed in the shopping cart at the indicated price.
+(2) When using the online shop at www.neuland.com, the Customer, by clicking on the button “Order with obligation to pay”, submits a legally binding offer to purchase one of the goods displayed in the shopping cart at the indicated price.

 § 3 Delivery and transfer of risk

 (1) Delivery is made to the address indicated by the Customer when placing the order.